emma-wall/UFOs/README.md

 ## Summary
 Overall this is a functional website, but has some limitations.
 First, the data is very limited and only spans from 1/1/2010 - 1/13/2010.
+The data also needs to be cleaned up making the duration consistent and cleaning up the comments section.

-To improve this webpage, I would add a clear filter button to return to the original table with all the sightings, this way the user would not have to delete each field manually.
-I would also
+It is not clear that if you click the ‘UFO Sightings’ on the top of the page it will clear the data, so to improve this, I would add a clear filter button to return to the original table with all the sightings, this way the user would not have to delete each field manually.
+I would also improve this page by adding a filter function to the city, state, country, shape and duration columns, what way the user can look at all of the data by the various columns instead of filtering .